Community Supports

 Brantford Public Library – Library Outreach Program

-The Brantford Public Library’s Community and Housing Outreach Worker connects with Brantford's community members to help empower them through education, providing hope, connections/referrals, advocacy, social support and responding to the needs of each individual.
+The Brantford Public Library’s Social Service Outreach Worker connects with Brantford's community members to help empower them through education, providing hope, connections/referrals, advocacy, social support and responding to the needs of each individual.
 The library provides a safe, friendly and inclusive space to access services.
+The Outreach Worker is generally available from Monday to Friday.
+The office is located on the first floor of the Main Branch.

 How They Can Help: